gapuzjia/Hayward-Hackathon/README.md

 A sustainability app that rewards eco-friendly choices!
 ![3](https://github.com/user-attachments/assets/566f41fc-79a2-45ab-8e62-2be873c014fc)

 # 🌍 About Upcycle
 Upcycle is a mobile app that makes sustainability easy and rewarding!
 Earn points and incentives for eco-friendly actions like taking public transportation, upcycling items, and reducing waste.

-🔹 New!
-AI Chatbot 🤖 – Need help figuring out how to recycle or upcycle something?
-Simply upload an image or type in an object, and the AI will provide recycling tips or creative upcycling ideas!

 # 🚀 Features
 ✅ Track Sustainability Actions – Log activities like using public transport, repurposing items, and more!